Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 A peat operation also includes its associated infrastructure.

-Alberta Environment and Parks (AEP) has a variety of policies and plans to help operators handle peat.
+Alberta Environment and Protected Areas has a variety of policies and plans to help operators handle peat.
 These include help with applications for an operation, conservation and reclamation plans and reporting.

-In 2016, AEP adopted a new peat policy that governs the allocation and management of peat resources on public land.
+In 2016, the Alberta government adopted a new peat policy that governs the allocation and management of peat resources on public land.

 The mapping manages and reduces impacts to: